Salim Saleh: Education

 Years later, having risen to the rank of Major General in the Uganda People's Defence Forces (UPDF), Saleh returned to formal education by enrolling at Ngabo Academy in 1999 to complete his Advanced Level (A Level) studies.
 Ngabo Academy was a recently established school that provided education and accommodation to orphans of soldiers who had died during the National Resistance Army (NRA) liberation war.
 Saleh's attendance at Ngabo Academy was notable for his active engagement with students and his role in boosting the morale of the school community.
+He scored 10 points in the A level examinations with an A in Kiswahili and a C5 in General Paper.
+He however showed disappointment in the result.

 In 2004, Saleh joined the pioneer class of the Senior Command and Staff College in Kimaka, Jinja, a key military training institution in Uganda.
 The college aimed to develop senior military leadership and linked with institutions such as Makerere University.
 Saleh graduated in August 2005 after submitting a service paper titled "The Acholi Question: Is It Food When The Fighting Stops or Could Food Security Stop The Fighting?"
 His academic work was praised for its insight into the relationship between food security and conflict resolution.